 - If you determine that none of the emails are malicious, click No Malicious Emails and continue with Step 12 below.

 If you determine that the emails are malicious, click the wrench icon and wait a moment for the process to run.
 This action automatically remediates all emails with the same subject, based on your account settings, which include deleting the email or moving it to the recipient's junk email folder.
-See How to Specify Remediation Options.
+See How to Specify Attack Response Options.

 After the process runs, you are asked to confirm that all of the emails are malicious.
 Click Yes, All Are Malicious and proceed to the next step.